 Let’s look a bit deeper into World LII.
 For this objective I would like to look at the Torres Strait Islands.
 These islands are situated in the Torres Strait between Australia and Papua New Guinea. if you search for the Torres Straits at World LII you get some 22,000 results.
 When you look at the databases providing materials for these results you will immediately notice that you cannot confine yourself to resources about Australia, from the Commonwealth or even from the Australian state of Queensland directly adjacent to the Torres Strait.
 The example of the Torres Straits can easily be multiplied.
 The western part of New Guinea was between 1945 and 1962 governed by the Dutch.
 Before the Second World War this part was at least within the sphere of Dutch influence in the Indonesian archipelago.

 Apart from resources from Australia, Asia, the Americas, Africa and Europe the World LII does even include materials concerning the polar regions.
 You can approach historical resources at World LII by country.
 At the moment of writing seventeen countries are listed.
-I would single out the database with colonial cases for China and Japan, a resource developed at the Macquarie Law School, Sydney, even if this is the only historical resource included at the World LII portal for both countries.
+I would single out the database with colonial cases for China and Japan, a resource developed at the Macquarie Law School, Sydney, even if this is the sole historical resource included at the World LII portal for both countries.
 The series of cases starts around 1850.
 Anyway, you can find more links to colonial cases at this webpage of the Macquarie Law School.
-The colonial cases of Constantinople for Turkey at the World LII, too, stem from a project at this law school.
+The set of colonial cases of Constantinople for Turkey at the World LII, too, stems from a project at this law school.
 These cases from the Supreme Consular Court date between the 1850’s and 1930.

 However, the World LII portal brings you more history than included at its history page, although its selection of historical databases for New Zealand is impressive.
 In particular for historical cases it is possible to find much more, but alas this can be a hit and miss affair.
 At this point the fourteen branches can be most helpful.
 Among the fourteen institutions is for instance the LawPhil project for the Philippines. in its section on jurisprudence you can start in the year 1901.